• Home

 Very little is known about insect life cycles in urban and suburban settings.
 Leaf litter management, if homeowners rake and remove leaves each fall, could affect overwintering habitat availability and nutrient inputs.

-I am working with labmate Max Ferlauto to test how legacy leaf litter management (if leaves have historically been removed) and current year manipulation influence insect emergence and nutrient cycling.
+I worked with labmate Max Ferlauto to test how legacy leaf litter management (if leaves have historically been removed) and current year manipulation influence insect emergence and nutrient cycling.

 Picture